tproykov/tproykov/README.md

-## Hi there 👋 This is the page where I upload my work from my studies in software engineering.
+## Hi there 👋
+Here I upload my work from my studies in software engineering.

 <!--
 **tproykov/tproykov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.